Supreme Court to decide legality of Trump travel ban

 Although lower courts have ruled against Trump over this three travel bans, the Supreme Court has given him a friendlier reception.

 In a series of emergency actions, it has issued decisions at least in part favorable to Trump without ever resolving the legal merit of the policies.
-(For a graphic showing a timeline of Trump's travel restrictions, click tmsnrt.rs/2gKl5Ro)

-The justices in June revived parts of Trump’s second ban he signed in March.
+The justices in June revived parts of Trump's second ban he signed in March.
+[For a graphic showing a timeline of Trump's travel restrictions, click tmsnrt.rs/2gKl5Ro]

-There are some exceptions to Trump’s most recent ban.
+There are some exceptions to the current ban.
 Certain people from each targeted country can apply for a visa for tourism, business or education purposes, and any applicant can ask for an individual waiver.

-For people from the eight Muslim-majority countries named in any of Trump’s three bans, there was a 41 percent drop in visas granted to enter the United States last year compared to before the bans were announced, government data showed.

-Courts in Seattle and Maryland ruled the current ban unlawful, prompting the administration to appeal.
-Before the Supreme Court’s December order, the lower courts had allowed the ban to go into effect for those with no close relatives in the United States or “formal, documented” relationships with U.S.-based entities such as universities and resettlement agencies.
+Federal district courts in Hawaii and Maryland ruled the current ban unlawful, prompting the administration to appeal.
+Before the Supreme Court’s December order, lower courts had allowed the ban to go into effect for people with no close relatives in the United States or “formal, documented” relationships with U.S.-based entities such as universities and resettlement agencies.

-Reporting by Lawrence Hurley.
-Additional reporting by Yeganeh Torbati; Editing by Will Dunham
+Reporting by Lawrence Hurley; Additional reporting by Yeganeh Torbati and Ayesha Rascoe; Editing by Will Dunham